ocrmypdf/OCRmyPDF/docs/optimizer.md

 ## Lossy optimizations

-At optimization level `-O2` and `-O3`, OCRmyPDF will some attempt lossy image optimization.
+At optimization level `-O1`, `-O2` and `-O3`, OCRmyPDF will some attempt loss image optimization.

+If Ghostscript is used to create a PDF/A (the default), Ghostscript will optimize some images by converting them to JPEG, which are lossy.
+If `--output-type pdf` is used, there are no lossy optimizations.
+Ghostscript's JPEG conversion is quite safe.

 If `pngquant` is installed, OCRmyPDF will use it to perform quantize paletted images to reduce their size.